-I entered medicine to find out why my clients in my Live Pain Free practice often show up already identifying as "broken."
+I entered medicine to find out why my clients in my chronic pain therapy practice often show up already identifying as "broken."
 As I have gone deeper and deeper into the language of healthcare I have begun to rage against an industry that treats our patients as if they are machines needing to be fixed.
 As a result, I have made a conscious decision to only work at establishments that believe in compassionate healthcare.
 I have quickly come to realize that "empowerment language" is contagious.
 I'm starting conversations about it at my incredibly open, innovative workplaces.
 I am creating presentations, curriculum and having conversations with inspired healthcare leaders who all believe we can do better.

 FYI - I'm not perfect at it either.
 This issue is even bigger than the healthcare system.
 We are all cultured into the idea of "broken."
 Like learning a foreign language, empowerment language also takes an immense amount of practice.